DinMo

 Server-side tracking only tracks online conversions

-Lead events in the CRM,
+• Lead events from your CRM,

-Product usage events in your product backend,
+• Product usage events from your backend,

-Engagement events in your analytics tool,
+• Engagement events in your analytics tool,

-In-store purchase or phone call events in your offline databases.
+• In-store purchase or phone call events in your offline databases.

 All of these events are necessary to accurately reconstruct your customers' journeys.
 Taking them into account is essential for providing a 360° view of your customers.
 It helps assess the real impact of your advertising campaigns on actual sales (analytics) and enables you to optimise the algorithms of advertising platforms (ads).